 Can life coaching hurt someone?

 No. The client is always responsible for their own life.
-Clients makes their own decisions and takes their own actions.
-Life coach provide positive support and encouragement.
+A client makes their own decisions and takes their own actions.
+Life coach provides positive support and encouragement.
 While a life coach might challenge you to think differently or suggest that you try a different or even radical approach than you would normally take, the client must decide whether to take the advice or not.
 Life coach does not in any way control the client’s thoughts, actions or life.
 If you feel bad after a coaching call, for any reason, let your life coach know about it.
 It is probably a miscommunication or it could be that this coach’s style is not working for you.
 If this happens consistently, try a different life coach.
 You should feel uplifted and motivated to take action at the end of each personal coaching call.
 You should certainly feel good about yourself and your accomplishments.

 Can I hire a life coach for a short-term, special project?